mcgnly/DeveloperDocumentation/Apple/FirstApp.md

 Always wanted to start developing for iOS or OSX and never really knew how to go about it?
 What if we told you that you don't really have to be an iOS or an OSX developer in order to start building apps for relayr?

 Have a look at this easy to use step by step thermometer app tutorial which will walk you through building your first iOS/OSX relayr app.
-We've broken it down into 5 steps, so you too would get an idea of what app development is all about.
+We've broken it down into 5 steps, so you too could get an idea of what iOS/OSX app development is all about.

 Ready to rumble?
 Let's Go!